vivekVells/MSCS721-roomScheduler/README.md

 - Enhancement tweaks
 - Moving to better GUI

-### Instructions to run this code in your machine:
-#### In Eclipse or such IDE
-- This is very simple, just open the file project pointing to this code repo's src folder
-#### In console (Tested in Windows using GitBash cmd)
-- Make sure JAVA setup is available in your machine (coded when java was on version 1.8.0_144)
-- Open console command prompt or gitbash (I love git bash.
-Try this one)
-- Pull this code to your machine and run it (Install git and use git bash for the followings)
-  - Create a folder and do
-    - **git init**
-  - Add this repo as your remote origin
-    - **git remote add origin https://github.com/vivekVells/MSCS721-roomScheduler.git**
-  - Pull the code in this repo to your remote origin
-    - **git pull origin master**
-  - Type the followings (running the program in a particular path matters)
-    - if you are in the created folder then, run like the following
-        - Vivek-Pc@kev MINGW64 /e/Marist/Semester2/SoftwareVerificationAndMaintenance/RoomScheduler (master)
-        - $ **java -jar src/resources/files/roomExportedFiles/exportedRoomScheduler.jar**
-    - Or move into all the way to roomExportedFiles folder and then try like the following
-        - Vivek-Pc@kev MINGW64 /e/Marist/Semester2/SoftwareVerificationAndMaintenance/RoomScheduler/src/resources/files/roomExportedFiles (master)
-        - $ **java -jar exportedRoomScheduler.jar**

 ### Tasks | (Program is solid. but waiting for other fellow testers to test and break my code if it has any loop holes)
 **Completed objectives:**
 * Add the ability to import and export the meeting, room, and schedule data to JSON a file